johnshearing/IOTA-Secure-Airgapped-Accounting-and-Banking-System/README.md

   * Next install the iota.js library by executing the following command at the bash console.
   * `npm install @iota/core`

+#### Instructions for installing Cardano core libraries are coming soon.

 #### Install the iotaAirgappedClientServerWallet repository
 * Then execute the following command at the BASH console.
 * `git clone https://github.com/johnshearing/IOTA-Secure-Airgapped-Accounting-System.git`